-- provision for a new evaluation (re-evaluation) only for written exams - provision for a new exam (re-exam) - that the student's complaint has been dismissed may not be changed.
-If the student does not accept the offer within the time limit, the reevaluation or re-exam will not take place.
+- provision for a new evaluation (re-evaluation) only for written exams - provision for a new exam (re-exam) - that the student's complaint has been dismissed

 Should it be determined that a re-evaluation or re-exam will be offered; the institution must appoint new examiners.
 Re-evaluation can only be offered for written exams where there is material for evaluation; this is because the new examiners cannot (re) evaluate an already held oral exam and the original examiners' notes are personal and may not be disclosed.